Death of Darren Rainey: Manner of death

+Crime scene and autopsy photographs

 Result of investigation

 As a result of the police investigation, human rights organizations such as Amnesty International, the American Civil Liberties Union (ACLU) of Florida, and the Florida Council of Churches sent a letter to the United States Attorney General Eric Holder asking for intervention from the U.S. Department of Justice (USDOJ).
 In April 2014, George Mallinckrodt, a psychotherapist who worked from 2008 to 2011 at the Dade Correctional Institution's psychiatric ward called the Transitional Care Unit, filed a complaint with the USDOJ about the way mentally ill prisoners are treated.

 In July 2014 Mike Crews, the FDOC secretary, suspended Jerry Cummings, the warden of the Dade Correctional institution, and put him on paid leave.
 Later that month Cummings was fired.

 By May 2015, the Miami-Dade Police Department had not criminally charged any of the ward's staff, and the Miami-Dade medical examiner not completed a final autopsy report.
 That month the U.S. Justice Department began investigating Rainey's death.

 In January 2016, the Miami-Dade Coroner's Office completed the autopsy of Darren Rainey.
 The autopsy was leaked to the Miami Herald and ruled Rainey's death as accidental, stemming from a combination of the confinement in the shower, his heart/lung problems and his schizophrenia.
 The coroner did not determine that the staff intended to hurt Rainey or that the shower had excessive heat.
 The final autopsy has not been released to the public.

 Photographs of Rainey's body were released in 2017.

 The family of the deceased filed a lawsuit that was settled in 2018 for $4.5 million.